 Further research is needed to define the distribution and population size of the Brook Snaketail.
 In addition, research is required to understand the habitat requirements and threats to this species, and to create appropriate management guidelines for its persistence in known locations (Holst 2005).

-The Brook Snaketail has been confirmed in locations from eleven counties from the eastern portion of the state.
-While no population estimate has been made, they are known to occur in clear, fast-flowing streams and rivers with rocky and sandy substrate (New York Natural Heritage Program 2007, Donnelly 2004).
+The Brook Snaketail has been confirmed in locations from 13 counties from the eastern portion of the state.
+While no population estimate has been made, they are known to occur in clear, fast-flowing streams and rivers with rocky and sandy substrate (New York Natural Heritage Program 2020, Donnelly 2004).
 More inventories are needed to determine the full extent of its statewide range (Holst 2005).

 Snaketails are characterized by their bright green thorax and are part of the Clubtail family.
 As their name suggests, Clubtails have an enlarged tip on the end of their abdomens, giving them a club-like appearance.
 The Brook Snaketail has narrow, brown stripes on its green thorax and has a black abdomen with yellow dorsal (top) markings (Needham et al. 2000, Nikula et al. 2003).
 Brook Snaketail adults have a bright green thorax with narrow, brown stripes.
 They are 1.7-1.9 inches in length.
 They have green eyes and, as with all Gomphids, their eyes are separated dorsally.
 Legs can be either all black or may have a pale stripe on the tibia.
 They have a slender, black abdomen with a moderately widened "club" at the end and yellow triangular dorsal markings on abdominal segments 2-8.
 Yellow, rounded side spots are present on abdominal segments 9 and 10.
 The terminal appendages of the male are yellow and distinctive in shape from other snaketails when examined under magnification.
 Female Brook Snaketails have thicker abdomens than males, and their subgenital plates are about two-thirds as long as abdominal segment 9.